grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-support-for-variables.md

 locationService.partial({ 'var-service': 'billing' }, true);
 ```

-:::note
+:::caution

 Grafana queries your data source whenever you update a variable.
 Excessive updates to variables can slow down Grafana and lead to a poor user experience.

 :::

-## Add support for query variables to your data source
+### Add support for query variables to your data source

 A [query variable](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables#add-a-query-variable) is a type of variable that allows you to query a data source for the values.
 By adding support for query variables to your data source plugin, users can create dynamic dashboards based on data from your data source.